- May 15, 11:00 AM - The board will

 Hwy 52 going south.
 After crossing the Mississippi river,

 take the ramp right for Lafayette Rd toward Plato Blvd.
-Turn

 right onto Plato (west) for 0.2 mi then turn right onto Wabasha

 (north).
 After 1/2 mi, Joseph's will be on the right.
 From the Eagan area take 35E

 north to I494 east to Hwy 52 going north.
 Take the ramp right for Lafayette Road then turn left (west) onto Plato Blvd.

 After 0.7 mi, turn right (north) onto Wabasha, Joseph's will be on the right after 1/2 mi.

 Please read the following terms and conditions carefully before using this Web site.